87prashant/Minor-Pojects/README.md

-# Minor-Pojects with HTML, CSS and JavaScript
+# Minor-Projects with HTML, CSS and JavaScript

 ### Invoice Generator